 100% of funds donated to AFA's Wounded Airman Program are used in direct support of wounded Airmen.
 The WAP is operated and administered by AFA with staff time and overhead fees covered by AFA's general fund.
 In other words, if you give $100 to the WAP, that $100 will go toward the support we give our wounded Airmen.

-In 2014 the WAP provided over $133,000 in direct support to wounded Airmen!
+In the first three years as a formal program, we have given out over $300,000 in direct support to wounded Airmen and their families through the Wounded Airman Program!
 As the program continues to grow, so will the amount of direct support we are able to provide.
 We need your help to give our wounded Airmen the best possible support they deserve.

 To donate to the Wounded Airman Program,